d-kwiat/gtg/_sources/index.md

 This website introduces the concept of a *genomic transmission graph* for modelling parasite transmission dynamics and population genetics.
 It accompanies the paper on this topic in [Wellcome Open Research](https://wellcomeopenresearch.org/articles/8-22).

-Please take a quick look at [how to use this book](how-to-use-this-book.md) as it contains worked examples with Python code that you can run in the cloud without leaving this website.
+We will explore the [underlying concepts](underlying-concepts.md) of the genomic transmission graph.
+But before getting started, take a quick look at [how to use this book](how-to-use-this-book.md) as it contains worked examples with Python code that you can run in the cloud without leaving this website.

-We will briefly describe the [underlying concepts](underlying-concepts.md) of the genomic transmission graph.
-You might also like to look at the [glossary of terminology](glossary.md).

 We will describe the [features of `coalestr`](coalestr-features.md), a Python module designed for rapid simulation of population genetic scenarios using the genomic transmission graph.